Paris 1919 (song)

 "Paris 1919" is a song written by the Welsh musician John Cale.
 It was released as the sixth track on his third solo studio album of the same name (1973).

 Recording

 "Paris 1919" is the sixth song on Cale's third solo studio album, Paris 1919 (1973).
 The song's backing band was not credited until 2006 in the album's expanded version.
-The meaning of the lyrics are unknown.
-Because of this, there are many interpretations of its meaning.
-Some think it represents a failed wedding during World War I. Others believe it just represents the feeling of the people after the First World War had ended, relieved it was over, but aware the problems were still there.
+The song's title and lyrics obliquely reference the Treaty of Versailles, signed in Paris in 1919 and which formally ended World War I, as well as the unresolved political and economic tensions within interwar continental Europe.

 Alternate version

 In 2006, a reissue of Paris 1919 was released, featuring bonus tracks – rehearsals and alternate versions, and a hidden track (an instrumental of "Macbeth").
 "Paris 1919" received two alternate versions, a string mix and a piano mix.
 The string mix replaced all the instruments with string instruments.
 It lasts 22 seconds longer.
 The piano mix on the other hand lasts a full 2 minutes and 2 seconds longer.
 It replaces all of the instruments with pianos.
 The song cuts off at the 4:22 mark and the remaining 1:47 is just silence.